Although probiotics and prebiotics sound very similar, the way the two function is very different.

 Numerous studies have shown that the composition of microbiota in our gut plays a significant role in the size of our waistline.
 The ratio of bacteria in our digestive system seems to impact how our bodies respond to a diet – and therefore how much weight we lose.
 Danish researchers studied the impacts of dietary intervention on 62 overweight adults with different ratios of the Prevotella species and Bacteroidesspecies of bacteria in their digestive system.
 After 26 weeks, the group with a higher ratio of Prevotella to Bacteroidesspecies of bacteria had lost significantly more body fat than those with a lower ratio - suggesting that the ratio of bacterial species in our gut is an important factor in weight loss.[5][6]

-The make-up of our gut microbiota also impacts how we metabolise and utilise food.
+The makeup of our gut microbiota also impacts how we metabolize and utilize food.
 It seems that the gut bacteria of overweight people might be more efficient at extracting energy from food than lean people.
 Studies in mice showed that those with higher levels of the Firmicutes bacteria relative to the Bacteroides bacteria absorbed more calories from their food than those with a lower ratio - and they stored more of those calories as fat.[7]
 The same process is likely to be the case with humans.

 In other words, two people with different gut microbiota who consume exactly the same food – and exactly the same number of calories – may use and store those calories differently.